 This yummy peach cobbler is ready in about 25 minutes.
 It can be prepped ahead and baked right before serving or baked and reheated.

-Can another flour besides almond flour be used to make my Best Peach Cobbler?
+Can another flour besides almond flour be used to make Peach Cobbler?

 Yup, feel free to all-purpose flour, gluten-free all-purpose flour.
 I use Bob’s Red Mill all the time.